Best Places to Live in Belgium

 Waterloo

 A small town on the outskirts of Brussels, Waterloo’s population is around 20% expats.
-It is a more affordable choice to live in than the capital and offers many attractive features for family living.
-It offers high street shops and shopping centres as well as affordable housing and international schools.
+A more affordable choice to live in than the capital and offers many attractive features for family living.
+Waterloo offers high-street shops and shopping centres as well as affordable housing and international schools.
 It is considered a small French-speaking municipality that consists of six districts: Faubourg Ouest, Faubourg Est, Chenois, Joli-Bois, Mont-Saint-Jean and the city centre.

 Bruges

 A UNESCO World Heritage city, Bruges has cobblestone streets, medieval canals and impressive architecture.
-You can enjoy the Markt as well as find more action in the eastern Burges neighbourhoods, where you can find the Belfry Tower, the town hall as well as a number of museums.
-You’ll also be able to take advantage of the wide variety of restaurants, cafes, chocolate shops and in particular, the horse-drawn carriages.
+You can enjoy the Markt as well as find more action in the eastern Burges neighbourhoods, where you can find the Belfry Tower, the town hall, as well as many museums.
+You’ll also be able to take advantage of the wide variety of restaurants, cafes, chocolate shops and in particular, horse-drawn carriages.
 For a quieter life, choose the districts in the outer ring beyond the canal including residential neighbourhoods such as Sint-Jozef, Sint-Pieters, Sint-Andries and Sint-Michiels.

 Your international move can be so much easier!